PeterZelinka/First-repository/README.md

 ## The Dataset
 The dataset contains 5,572 SMS messages that were classfied by humans.
-The data itself was collected by Tiago A. Almeida and José María Gómez Hidalgo, and can be downloaded from the The UCI Machine Learning Repository [(here)](https://dq-content.s3.amazonaws.com/433/SMSSpamCollection).
+The data was collected by Tiago A. Almeida and José María Gómez Hidalgo, and can be downloaded from the The UCI Machine Learning Repository [(here)](https://dq-content.s3.amazonaws.com/433/SMSSpamCollection).
 Information on the data collection process can be found on this [page](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/#composition).